mongodb-labs/mongo-c-driver-async/docs/ref/operation.rst

     Calls `amongoc_operation_destroy` on the operation.

-  .. function:: template <typename F> unique_operation from_starter(F fn)
+  .. function:: template <typename F> unique_operation from_starter(cxx_allocator<> a, unique_handler&& h, F fn)

-    Create an operation object based on a starter function `fn`.
-The function object must be invocable with no arguments, and will be called when the `start`/`amongoc_start` function is called on the operation.
+    Create an operation object based on a starter function `fn` with an associated handler `hnd`.
+The function object must be invocable with a single :expr:`amongoc_operation&` argument, and will be called when the `start`/`amongoc_start` function is called on the operation.
+The given handler `hnd` will be attached to the returned operation in the `amongoc_operation::handler` field.

   .. function:: void start()